iOmega8561/VirtualizationKit/README.md

 # VirtualizationKit

+VirtualizationKit is a middleware framework born from the VirtHandler project.
-Middleware framework that works on top of the existing Apple Virtualization Framework to allow easier implementation of Virtual Machine related applications
+It works on top of the existing Apple Virtualization Framework, to allow for easier implementations of Virtual Machine related applications.